esmero/archipelago-documentation/docs/ami_update.md

     - follow recommendations and practices described in more below detail
 - **files**
     - optional
     - on the final 'Process' tab of your AMI Update Set Configuration, if the "Do not touch existing files" option is checked, then existing files will be left untouched.
-It is recommended to always keep this option checked if you are targetting only Metadata updates.
+It is recommended to always keep this option checked if you are targeting only Metadata updates.

 2. You should be familiar with the basic mechanics of AMI Set Configuration noted in [Steps 1-6, here](AMIviaSpreadsheets.md#step-1-plugin-selection).

 3. For all Update operations, it is strongly recommended to create a small test batch CSV referencing one to two/three ADOs to test the execution of your desired Update actions on before running your larger Update Sets.
+There is no 'Undo' or 'Revert Changes' button.

+## Data Transformation Options for AMI Update Sets

+As with regular/Create New AMI Sets, you will have to select your preferred Data Tranformation configuration during Step 3 : of your AMI Update Set Configuration.

+- 1. Direct
+    - Columns from your spreadsheet source will be cast directly to ADO metadata (JSON), without transformation/further processing (only intended for use with simple data strings or already JSON-encoded snippets/values).
+    - This is likely the most common Data Transformation configuration you will use for **simple** AMI Update Replace and Append Sets.
+- 2. Custom (Expert Mode)
+    - Provides very granular custom data transformation and mapping options
+    - You will likely only use this Data Transformation configuration for more complex AMI Update Sets when you want to differentiate between Data Transformation setups for Digital Objects and Digital Object Collections/Compound Objects/Creative Work Series (such as passing Digital Objects through 'Template' tranformation, and Collections/Compounds through 'Direct' transformation).
+- 3. Template
+    - Columns from your spreadsheet source will be cast to ADO metadata (JSON) using a Twig template setup for JSON output.
+    - This is likely the most common Data Transformation configuration you will use for more **complex** AMI Update Sets.
+This is the setup you would need to use if you want to use an AMI Update Set with [AMI's LoD Reconciliation](ami_lod_rec.md) to update existing ADOs subject metadata with enriched LoD.

-!!! warning "Caution with Templates for Data Transformation"
+!!! warning "Caution with using Templates for Data Transformation"

-    If you are planning to use the 'Template' or 'Custom' data transformation approach during [Step 3 : Data Transformation](ami_spreadsheet_overview/#step-3-data-transformation-selections) of your AMI Update Set configuration, you will need to have prepared your corresponding AMI Ingest Template to account for the specific Update actions you have planned.
+    If you are planning to use the 'Template' or 'Custom (Export Mode)' data transformation approach for your AMI Update Set configuration, you will need to have prepared your corresponding AMI Ingest Template to account for the specific Update actions you have planned.

     It is important to keep in mind that all of the metadata elements for your existing ADOs metadata may not necessarily be present in your AMI Update Set Source CSV.
 For example, you may have only prepared your AMI Update Set Source CSV to contain a limited number of headers/columns, such as only those required (node_uuid, label) and one or two metadata elements you wish to update (such as "subjects").
 If you choose to pass your AMI Update Set through a Twig template, the output after Processing your AMI Update Set may overwrite your existing data if you do not have all of the necessary logic/checks in place to preserve the existing metadata if desired.